 It’s an easy trap to fall into.
 Candy as treats when potty training, going out for ice cream as a reward for good grades, hot chocolate after school on cold days.
 Sugary foods are quick and easy to utilize when we want to feel good or give a special prize, plus they taste good and kids love them!
 And adults are no better, not only at wanting sweet treats, but at giving them to children.
-Before we know it our children are taking in more sugar than they should.
+Before we know it our children are experiencing the dangers of too much sugar.
 The saying goes “everything in moderation,” but what is moderate when it comes to sugar intake in our children?
 How can we monitor it properly and ensure that they aren’t consistently getting more than they should?

 A 2016 statement released by the American Heart Association (AHA) says children ages 2-18 should eat less than 25 grams of added sugars daily.
 Yes, there is a difference between added sugars and those that are naturally occurring in foods.
 The AHA defines the naturally occurring sugars that are found in foods such as fruit (fructose) and milk (lactose).
 Added sugars are sugars and syrups put in foods during preparation or processing, or added at the table.